Welcome to Dog Temperament. This site will help you understand once and for all what makes your dog click or ticked off.

 To deal with this dog temperament, you should be firm but patient in training.
 And most importantly make sure dogs with active temperament get lots of exercise.

 However, in most cases, such dogs are intelligent and probably already picked up a few useful things even before you begin any training.

 Since dogs with such a temperament get bored easily, you need to make sure you stimulate them both mentally and physically.

 Where training is concerned, being firm when they are distracted or seem disinterested is important.

 4. Shy Dog Temperament

 There is also another group of dogs that generally have a shy nature.
 Such dogs are easily frightened by almost anything and everything.

 This is most common in some small dogs and also those dogs that might have had a traumatic experience when they were puppies.

 If your dog has such a personality, you should never use leash corrections.

-It is also advisable that you keep your voice soft when training or handling shy dogs, last thing you want to do is scare or offend them.
+It is also advisable that you keep your voice soft when training or handling shy dogs, the last thing you want to do is scare or offend them.